Muralidhar Padala, Jaydev Desai, and Baowei Fei Receive Multi-PI Grant to Develop Intravascular Robotic System

 Muralidhar Padala, PhD, director of the structural heart research program of the Emory Cardiothoracic Research Laboratory, has received an NHLBI multi-PI R01 grant totaling $3M over four years with Jaydev Desai, PhD, associate director of the Institute for Robotics and Intelligent Machines, Georgia Institute of Technology, and Baowei Fei, PhD, EngD, director of the Quantitative BioImaging Laboratory, University of Texas at Dallas.

-Combining Dr. Padala's expertise in mitral valve repair devices, Dr. Fei's knowledge of imaging, and Dr. Desai's insightful grasp of surgical robotics, the three scientists will work to develop an image-guided intravascular robotic system for mitral valve repair and implants.
+Combining Dr. Padala's expertise in mitral valve repair devices, Dr. Fei's knowledge of imaging, and Dr. Desai's background in surgical robotics, the three scientists will work to develop an image-guided intravascular robotic system for mitral valve repair and implants.

 As one of the most common valve lesions, mitral regurgitation (MR) affects at least two percent of Americans and is associated with high morbidity and mortality.
 Transcatheter mitral valve repair, a new class of technologies for treating MR, is performed on the beating heart using a catheter guided to the mitral valve to deploy reparative devices.
 However, traversing the intravascular route to the valve is tortuous and challenging for existing catheters.